@GapWell, it takes a village...

 GapWell Guide subscribers spoke of immediate value from our wiser, older students who candidly shared about the mistakes they made while navigating their own first year of college.

-Our career readiness clients realized there is way more to do than having an error-free resume and an updated LinkedIn profile.
-It's about teaching our clients how to creatively stand out in a crowded marketplace where college coursework is hardly a differentiator.
+Our "LaunchWell" career readiness clients are eager to share the news of their internships or jobs, and how GapWell helped them realize there is way more to do than having an error-free resume and an updated LinkedIn profile.
+While their friends are complaining about AI taking jobs, our clients are putting in the work and learning how to think like an entrepreneur.
+They are standing out in a crowded marketplace where college coursework is hardly a differentiator.

 I'm grateful for all of your support securing not one, but two internships.